Follow

 How to Check Disk Drive Partition Style in Windows 11

-This article explains how to check if your hard drive uses GPT or MBR partition style in Windows 11.
+This guide explains how to check if your hard drive uses GPT or MBR style in Windows 11.
+Knowing this helps you prepare for installing new software or changing your drive settings.

 What is a Disk Drive Partition Style?